rbmowatt/glazewave/README.md

 	- `ex. wheres, limit, page,withs`
 - The result of this middleware is added to the request with the property name of `parser`
 	- `router.get('/', function (req, res) {BaseService.make().where(req.parser).then(data  => {...`
-### Algolia
+### Elastic Search
-- Using Algolia for search requires us to keep the DB in sync with the Algolia Index
+- Using Elastic Search for search requires us to keep the DB in sync with the Elastic Search Index
 - This is accomplished by adding hooks to the Sequelize Models
-	- After each CRUD operation the result will be sent to a queue that will batch insert into the appropriate Algolia index when the queue either fills or reaches a specified time limit.
+	- After each CRUD operation the result will be sent to a queue that will batch insert into the appropriate Elastic Search index when the queue either fills or reaches a specified time limit.
 	- That being said results may not be instantaneous!
 - To sync or resync the already existing DB you can call command
-	- `npm run sync-agolia` from ./backend
+	- `npm run sync-elastic` from ./backend

 ## Setup
 **NOTE :** All configuration variables are stored in the backend and frontends respective `.env/` files.
 Copy `.env.tmp` to `.env` and edit accordingly
 ### Services
-- Create IAM user with full privileges to
+- Create IAM user with privileges to
 	- Cognito
 	- S3
 ### GIT and NPM